Disclaimer: Harry Potter and such belong to the lovely Rowling.

 The next step to establishing herself would be to decide where she would go.

 Obviously she would be taking an underground hold eventually.
 If the Dark Lord was long gone and there was an open space… who was she to deny herself the opportunity of taking that spot?
 Before that, though, the wizarding world would need an underground network.
 Honestly, it was too… disorganized, and... clean.
 Oh, the nasties were there alright, they were just too disorganized to even be noteworthy.

 They didn't even have a magical brothel in all of Britain.

 But they certainly had prostitutes.
 They were just homeless and in sore need of a bath.

-They didn't even have a real bar—an actual rated R or unrated (depending on the night) bar that forbade kiddies to go in.
-Naturally Harry herself wouldn't be attending, but there was big money in those things.
-And Harry had every intentions of taking advantage of the lack of strict laws regarding such things in the wizarding world.
-Oh they had plenty about Dark Magic and such—but nothing about inappropriate drinking or… lusting.
+They didn't even have a real bar—an actual rated R or unrated (depending on the night) bar that forbade children to go in.
+Naturally, Harry herself wouldn't be attending, but there was big money in those things, and Harry had every intention of taking advantage of the lack of strict laws regarding such things in the wizarding world.
+Oh, they had plenty about Dark Magic and such—but nothing about inappropriate drinking or… lusting.

 And then there was the blackmailing side.

 Could no one see the possibility of these being intercepted?

 Something that had to be looked into.
 Perhaps if she could find the right people with the right sort of skills…

 Then there was gambling, and dueling, and thievery, and of course she just had to have her own assassins guild.
 Who didn't want an assassins guild?
 And mercenaries (because assassins and mercenaries were different.
 Mercenaries did just about anything.
 Assassins did elegant kills).
 Oh yes, and races and…